 - Structural Geologist.

-These are some jobs where visual-spatial intelligence is required, but the list is not exhaustive.
+These are jobs and careers where high visual-spatial intelligence is required.

 References: